orb-lang/espalier/doc/md/espalier/node.md

       return _applyGraft(node, branch, index, #node + 1, replace)
    end
    -- we either find a gap, or a sub-node we should search through.
-   -- first, check for subnodes:
-   for _, twig in ipairs(node) do
-     if inbounds(index, twig.first + 1, twig.last) then
-        return graft(twig, branch, index, replace)
-     end
-   end
-   -- now look for gaps
+   -- first we look for gaps:
    for i = 2, #node do
       if inbounds(index, node[i - 1].last + 1, node[i].first) then
          return _applyGraft(node, branch, index, i, replace)
+      end
+   end
+   -- now, check for compatible subnodes: for _, twig in ipairs(node) do
+     if inbounds(index, twig.first + 1, twig.last) then
+        return graft(twig, branch, index, replace)
      end
    end
    -- here we're just stuck: bad index is likely error("unable to graft " .. branch.id .. " onto " .. node.id